 QuickBooks Online vs. Desktop Software

 If you’re not a fan of online monthly subscription software, QuickBooks does have another solution available—QuickBooks Desktop Pro Plus (or QuickBooks for Mac).
-Currently, you can purchase the desktop software for a one-time payment of $349.99.

 QuickBooks Desktop can save you money over the course of time.
 The trade-off for that savings, however, is that it lacks many of the features available to QuickBooks Online users.
 As a desktop user, you won’t have access to any of the following (at least not without paying additional fees):

 - Instant file access for accountants